Ten months of silence on the firm behind the Pearl Residence

 Artwork: Dosain

 Ten months ago, the Maldivian government signed an agreement with London-based firm Henley & Partners to design its first ever golden visa programme.
 The firm has been the subject of several investigations by the Organized Crime and Corruption Reporting Project (OCCRP) for over a decade.
-This is the same firm that designed the Maltese programme that journalist Daphne Caruana Galizia was investigating when she was assassinated in 2017.
+This is the same firm that designed the Maltese citizenship programme – the programme Daphne Caruana Galizia was investigating at the time of her killing in 2017.

 None of this has been examined at length by any Maldivian news outlet.
 The brief, mostly factual write-ups that followed July’s announcement carried Henley’s framing of itself, and stopped there.